tm-LBenson/astro-backend-express/README.md

 ## About the App

-This is an Express app that includes several endpoints for handling traffic data and user authentication.
-The app uses Mongoose to connect to a MongoDB database and has error handling middleware for 404 and 500 errors.
+This Express app is designed to handle the traffic for several applications in a scaled deployment environment.
+It uses Mongoose to connect to a MongoDB database and has endpoints for updating and retrieving traffic data, as well as user authentication.
+The app also includes error handling middleware for 404 and 500 errors.
+Its flexibility and scalability make it ideal for handling large amounts of traffic across multiple applications.

 ## Endpoints